Kenneth and Mamie Clark: Legacy

 Phipps Clark's work provided key contributions to the fields of developmental psychology and the psychology of race by shedding light on the impact of racial discrimination.
 She made lasting contributions at the United States Armed Forces Institute and the Public Health Association.
-Her unrelenting research on the identity and self-esteem of Black people expanded the work on identity development.
+Her unrelenting research on the identity and self-esteem of Black people expanded work on identity development.

 Clark is not as famous as her husband.
 It has been noted that she adhered to feminine expectations of the time and often took care to "remain in the shadows of her husband's limelight".
 She often presented as shy.
-It should also be noted, however, that Phipps Clark's desire to remain in her husband's shadow occurred in the backdrop of blatant sexism and racism in the psychological field and it is believed that the extent of her contributions was significantly downplayed.
+It should also be noted, that Phipps Clark's tendency to remain in her husband's shadow occurred in the backdrop of blatant sexism and racism in the psychological field and it is believed that the extent of her contributions was significantly downplayed.

 Together, the Clarks devoted their entire lives to improving the mental health of Black people.
 For her contributions, Phipps Clark received a Candace Award for Humanitarianism from the National Coalition of 100 Black Women in 1983.

-Phipps Clark retired in 1979 and died of lung cancer on August 11, 1983, at 66 years old.
+Phipps Clark retired in 1979 and died of lung cancer on August 11, 1983, at 66 years old at her home in Hastings-on-Hudson, New York.
+In addition to her husband, Phipps Clark was survived by her daughter, Kate Harris of Hastings-on-Hudson; her son, Hilton, of Manhattan, and her brother, Harold Phipps of Pine Bluff, Arkansas.